 Credit Facility.
 On June 27, 2014, we entered into a new senior revolving credit facility with Bank of America, N.A., as administrative agent, JPMorgan Chase Bank, N.A., as syndication agent, and certain other agents and lenders.
-The credit facility allows for revolving borrowings in an aggregate principal amount of up to \$1 billion, including a foreign currency subfacility for Canadian dollars, Australian dollars, New Zealand dollars, Japanese yen, Euros, British pound sterling and, if available to the lenders, Mexican peso, of up to the foreign currency equivalent of \$500 million, subject to a lower amount in the case of New Zealand dollar and Mexican peso porrowings.
-The credit facility allows for revolving lorrowings in U.S. dollars, Canadian dollars, Euros and British pound sterling and a subfacility of up to \$100 million for swingline borrowings in U.S. dollars, Canadian dollars, Euros and British pound sterling and a subfacility of up to \$100 million for swingline borrowings in U.S. dollars, Canadian dollars, Sucres and British pound sterling and a subfacility of up to \$100 million for swingline borrowings in U.S. dollars, Canadian dollars, Sucres and British pound sterling and a subfacility of up to \$100 million for swingline borrowings in U.S. dollars, Canadian dollars, Sucres and British pound sterling and a subfacility of up to \$100 million for swingline borrowings in U.S. dollars, Canadian dollars, Sucres and British pound sterling and a subfacility of up to \$100 million for swingline borrowings in the credit facility of \$500 million, which replaced and refinanced the term loan under our prior facility of like amount.
-The term loan facility has an initial scheduled maturity of June 2017, with two one-year renewal options, resulting in a maturity for the entire credit facility of June 2019, if all renewal options are exercised, subject to certain conditions, including the payment of an extension fee and the accuracy of representations and waranties.
+The credit facility allows for revolving borrowings in an aggregate principal amount of up to \$1 billion, including a foreign currency subfacility for Canadian dollars, Australian dollars, New Zealand dollars, Japanese yen, Euros, British pound sterling and, if available to the lenders, Mexican pesos, of up to the foreign currency equivalent of \$500 million, subject to a lower amount in the case of New Zealand dollar and Mexican peso borrowings.
+The credit facility also provides a subfacility of up to \$100 million for swingline borrowings in U.S. dollars, Canadian dollars, Euros and British pound sterling and a subfacility of up to \$100 million for issuances of letters of credit.
+Host L.P. also has the option to increase the aggregate principal amount of the credit facility by up to \$500 million, subject to obtaining additional loan commitments and satisfaction of certain conditions.
+The credit facility has an initial scheduled maturity of June 2018, with two six-month renewal options.
+The credit facility contained a term loan facility of \$500 million, which replaced and refinanced the term loan under our prior facility of like amount.
+The term loan facility has an initial scheduled maturity of June 2017, with two one-year renewal options, resulting in a maturity for the entire credit facility of June 2019, if all renewal options are exercised, subject to certain conditions, including the payment of an extension fee and the accuracy of representations and warranties.